 Art.
+7 GDPR

-7 GDPR conditions for consent burden of proof • written declaration which also concerns another matter withdrawal of consent consent must be presented purpose limitation clearly distinguishable in its appearance from this other matter not implied..
-(32) Consent should be given by a clear affirmative act establishing a freely given, specific, informed and browser settings unambiguous indication of the data subject's agreement to the processing of personal data relating to him or her, such as by a written statement, including by electronic means, or an oral statement.
-This could include ticking a box when visiting an internet website, choosing technical settings for information society services or another statement or conduct which clearly indicates in this context the data subject's acceptance/ of the proposed processing of his or her personal data.
-Silence, pre-ticked boxes or inactivity should not therefore constitute consent.
-Consent should cover all consent should cover all purposes - but should consent processing activities carried out for the same purpose be granular...? or purposes.
+- burden of proof

+- written declaration which also concerns another matter

+- withdrawal of consent

+consent must be presented clearly distinguishable in its appearance from this other matter

+(32) Consent should be given by a clear affirmative act establishing a freely given, specific, informed and unambiguous indication of the data subject's agreement to the processing of personal data relating to him or her, such as by a written statement, including by electronic means, or an oral statement.
+This could include ticking a box when visiting an internet website, choosing technical settings for information society services or another statement or conduct which clearly indicates in this context the data subject's acceptance of the proposed processing of his or her personal data.
+Silence, pre-ticked hoxes or inactivity should not therefore constitute consent.
+Consent should cover all processing activities carried out for the same purpose or purposes.
 When the processing has multiple purposes, consent should be given for all of them.
-If the data subject's consent is to be given following a request not disruptive. by electronic means, the request must be clear, concise and not unnecessarily disruptive to the use of the service for which it is provided.
+If the data subject's consent is to be given following a request by electronic means, the request must be clear, concise and not unnecessarily disruptive to the use of the service for which it is provided.